-The Sustainability Office at Wartburg College seeks to help the Wartburg community find ways to better steward its resources.
-Check out the menu below for recycling tips, ideas on everyday practices to help the environment, ways to be involved on campus, and how to find reports on the college’s sustainability efforts.
+At Wartburg College we want to help the community find ways to better steward its resources.
+Check out the menu below for recycling tips, and everyday practices to help the environment.

 Sustainability Quick Facts